Genopop/Rare_founder_variants_Beauce/README.md

 ## Repository Structure
 This repository contains two branches :
+- **Genealogical_analyses** contains the scripts and documentation related to the genealogical analyses performed
-- [Genetic_analyses](Genetic_analyses) contains the scripts related to the ancestry-based clustering of the genotyped data and the identification rare pathogenic variants with an elevated frequency in Beauce due to the regional founder effect.
+- **Genetic_analyses** contains the scripts and documentation related to the ancestry-based clustering of the genotyped data and the identification rare pathogenic variants with an elevated frequency in Beauce due to the regional founder effect.

+Both repositories also contain the aggregated data necessary to reproduce the main Figures

 ---

 ## Data availability

 The genealogical data is publicly available upon request via an independent data access committee by [BALSAC](https://balsac.uqac.ca/acces-donnees/).
 The data from the Eastern Quebec schizophrenia and bipolar disorder kindred study is available upon request from MM.
 The data from the CARTaGENE cohort is publicly available via an independent data access committee by the [CARTaGENE cohort](https://cartagene.qc.ca/en/researchers/access-request.html).

 ---